-If you’re in the market for a new laptop, Dell is one of the main brands to consider.
+If you’re in the market for a new laptop, Dell is one of the top brands to consider.
 The tech giant is the third biggest PC maker in the world and has great products in its lineup.
-To help you figure out exactly which Dell laptops are worth your money, we’ve rounded up the best ones aimed at casual users, business users, and hardcore gamers.
+To help you figure out exactly which Dell laptops are worth your money, we’ve rounded up the best ones for work, play, and more.

 Editor’s note: We’ll update this list of the best Dell laptops regularly as new devices launch.

 This pick should come as no surprise to anyone.
 Dell’s XPS 13 has been one of the best laptops for a number of years, and it’s had a major refinement for 2020.
 From the powerful processor to the paper-thin bezels, and webcame at the top, the XPS 13 is well worth the price of admission.

 If you decide to splurge on the XPS 13, you’ll be greeted with up to a 10th-generation Intel Core i7 processor, 32GB of memory, and 2TB of storage.
 Dell reimagined the hinge to drop part of the wider bottom bezel out of sight for a true InfinityEdge display.
 Once you jump to the more expensive XPS 13, configurations you get even more room to accessorize.
 For example, it comes in the classic Platinum Silver design or a new Frost White finish.

 Unfortunately, the XPS 13 has opted to drop a few ports in favor of a slimmer body and lighter weight.
 With just two USB-C ports, a MicroSD slot, and a headphone jack, you might find it worth your while to invest in a USB-C adapter to regain some functionality.